Basics of Nonprofit Budgeting: A Beginners Guide

 - Administrative expenses: These are the costs associated with running your nonprofit’s administrative functions.
 They can include things like office expenses, legal fees, and accounting services.

 - Reserve Funds: These are funds set aside to cover unexpected expenses or income shortfalls.
+[Learn more about Operating Reserves and building a financially resilient organization.]

 To ensure that all expenses are accounted for, it is helpful to create a budget template that can be used on an annual or monthly basis.
 This template should include line items for all of the above expense categories, as well as others that may be specific to your organization.
 Once all expenses have been accounted for, you can then begin to allocate funds to each category.